pygfx/rendercanvas/docs/backends.rst

           | integrate a render canvas in a wx application.

-There are also two loop-backends.
+There are also three loop-backends.
 These are mainly intended for use with the glfw backend:

 .. list-table::